FangqinLi/Healthlens/README.md

 ### How to Configure and Run this application.
 1. Clone demo project to your local machine.
-2. Replace tokens from application.yml and application.properties with yours.
+2. Replace tokens from application.yml with yours.
+(Important)

   #### Use IDEA
   Open "web" project using IDEA.